Distinguished VP Analyst

-Mr. Kost spent 20 years in government in the state of Michigan, which culminated in his becoming state chief information officer (1992-1996), the first state CIO in the United States.
+Mr. Kost spent 20 years in government in the state of Michigan, where he was actively involved at executive levels in government transformation and management reform.
+His tenure culminated in his becoming state chief information officer (1992-1996), the first state CIO in the United States.
 During his tenure as CIO, he led a massive infrastructure consolidation and organizational centralization effort and was also responsible for the state's procurement process.
-He previously served as chief deputy state welfare director and director of policy for the Michigan Senate.
+Mr. Kost previously served as chief deputy state welfare director and director of policy for the Michigan Senate.
 He began his state government career in 1976 as a welfare caseworker.
-After leaving government in 1996, Mr. Kost remained active in supporting government IT through private sector roles including starting the state and local sales organization for a large enterprise software vendor, serving as head of worldwide business development for a large government-oriented system integrator, and starting a state and local division for a consulting firm.
+After leaving government in 1996, Mr. Kost remained active in supporting government IT through private-sector roles, including starting the state and local sales organization for a large enterprise software vendor, serving as head of worldwide business development for a large government-oriented system integrator, and starting a state and local division for a consulting firm.

-Attended the State and Local Executive Program at the Kennedy School of Government at Harvard University, 1993, and is a contributor to the Leadership for a Networked World program at the Kennedy School
+- Attended the State and Local Executive Program at the Kennedy School of Government at Harvard University and is a contributor to the Leadership for a Networked World program at the Kennedy School